The Psychologically-informed Physiotherapist

 What prompted us to devise the Psychologically-informed Physiotherapist?

 “Over the years, I have observed that physiotherapy research and practice has hugely improved its understanding of the role that psychological factors play in our therapeutic encounters with patients.
 Much of this improved knowledge has focused on how to assess and screen for psychosocial factors and “barriers to recovery”.
 This is important work and has helped to identify key factors that might play a role in our outcomes with patients.
 However for me, the big gap is in what we should actually do with our patients.
 In my view, screening questionnaires and outcome measures should not be used to refuse patients treatment or triage them away from physiotherapy departments.
 We need to develop our psychological skills and techniques with our patients in order to foster more effective therapeutic interventions.
 Working closely for over a decade with Clinical Psychologist, Dr. Róisín Joyce and our team of psychologists and psychotherapists at EBTC has helped me integrate psychological knowledge into my day-to-day clinical practice.
-I think that this has been the most important personal clinical development that I have made in recent years.”
+I think that this has been the most important personal clinical development that I have made in recent years.
+We now want to share this knowledge with as many people as possible and the Psychologically-informed Physiotherapist course was born.”
 (Eoin Ó Conaire)

-The focus of our first one-day course is on applying psychological principles and practice to help physiotherapists to develop stronger and more effective therapeutic alliances with their patients.
+The focus this 2-day course is on applying psychological principles and practice to help physiotherapists to develop stronger and more effective therapeutic alliances with their patients.

 After this course physiotherapists will be able to immediately apply the psychological framework to their clinical practice and therefore enhance therapeutic alliance and clinical outcomes.